DaisukeDaisuke/AndroidPHP_old/README.md

 ## note
 This php binary is for 64bit.
 Please note that 32bit will not work.
-**This method has been tested on Android 6 and 4 only and may not work on newer Android versions.**
+**This method has been tested on Android 4, 6 and Raspberry Pi 3b only and may not work on newer Android versions.**

 This php binary can still connect to the Internet.
 Also, the Raspberry Pi can connect to the Internet as is.